Moqume/Cookillian-WP/readme.txt

 * Fixed: If a generic "EU" or "AP" is retured by the geolocation service, determine if selected countries falls within that region
 * Changed: On JavaScript-enabled browsers, the _Delete_ box has been replaced by a _Remove_ button in the __Cookies__ listing
 * Changed: Made the _noscript_ tag optional, to accomodate caching plugins
+* Changed: Shortcode for listing cookies now accepts multiple groups, as well as exclusion

 = 1.0.17.1 (22 May 2012) =
 * Fixed: Fixed bug that caused the plugin from operating on certain systems (apache_note())